throwaway96/dejavuln-autoroot/README.md

 It uses [DejaVuln](https://twitter.com/jcxdev/status/1781668313958945132),
 which works on webOS 3.5 and newer.

+## Patch status

+> [!WARNING]
+> LG has already started testing patched firmware.
+Do not update your
+> firmware if you want to be able to root your TV.

+While it has not yet been released, firmware version 03.40.05 for several 2023 OTAIDs (W23O, W23H, and W23P: all 2023 OLEDs and more) is patched.
+It is likely that DejaVuln will be patched in any firmware with a webOS version of 8.4.x (codename number1-namtok).

+I expect to see patched firmware for most webOS 4.5+ OTAIDs start rolling out relatively soon.
+However, webOS 3.5 will almost certainly never receive patched firmware, and 4.0 probably won't either.

 ## Instructions

 1. Download the latest release (*not* the files named "Source code") from the